V0XNIHILI/AE1205-Python/README.md

 ## File/folder structure

 The assignments folder contains all of the assignments from class.
 In every assignment folder, there is one file called `assignment-x.py` where `x` is the assignment number.
 The other files in there are used in the `assignment-x.py` file.
+Every folder also has a file called `README.md` where you can see what the output should look like.

 ## How I write code